-- 1. To have someone help a participant with a language or communication barrier so he/she can understand all information given. - 2.
-To have the PACE program interpret the information into a preferred language in a culturally competent manner, if his/her first language is not English and the participant can't speak English well enough to understand the information being given. - 3.
-To get marketing materials and PACE rights in English and in any other frequently used language in his/her community.
-To get these materials in Braille, if necessary. - 4.
-To get a written copy of rights from the PACE program.
-The PACE program must also post these rights in a public place in the PACE center where it is easy to see them. - 5.
-To be fully informed in writing of the services available from the PACE organization, including identification of all services that are delivered through contracts, rather than furnished directly by the PACE organization at the following times: - Before enrollment - At enrollment - •When he/she needs to make a choice about what services to receive or there is a change in services. - •At the time a participant's needs necessitate the disclosure and delivery of such information in order to allow the participant to make an informed choice.
+- to have someone help you if you have a language or communication barrier so you can understand all information given to you. - to have the PACE program interpret the information into your preferred language in a culturally competent manner, if your first language is not English and you can't speak English well enough to understand the information being given to you. - to get marketing materials and PACE participant rights in English and in any other frequently used language in your community.
+You can also get these materials in Braille, if necessary. - to have the enrollment agreement fully explained to you in a manner understood by you. - to get a written copy of your rights from the PACE program.
+The PACE program must also post these rights in a public place in the PACE center where it is easy to see them.